 4/7/6.2 Background

-The planned space services are for the principle of equitable access to the satellite orbit/frequency spectrum in accordance with Article 44 of the ITU Constitution.
+The planned space services exist based on the principle of equitable access to the satellite orbit/frequency spectrum in accordance with Article 44 of the ITU Constitution.
 To this end, relevant provisions of RR Appendix 30/30A and Appendix 30B specifically aim at ensuring this principle.

+In accordance with the Table of Frequency Allocations contained in Article 5 of the Radio Regulations, there are many frequency bands that are allocated to space services.
+Nevertheless, there are only few frequency bands that are used for the BSS and FSS Plans as contained in RR Appendices 30, 30A and 30B.

 Provision 3.4 of Article 3 of RR Appendix 30A stipulates that: “The Regions 1 and 3 feeder-link Plan is based on national coverage from the geostationary-satellite orbit.
 The associated procedures contained in this Appendix are intended to promote long-term flexibility of the Plan and to avoid monopolization of the planned bands and orbit by a country or a group of countries”.